fergalm/threed/ideas.md

 1. Culling of facets that don't need to be plotted
     1. Off screen
     2. Pointing away from camera
+        1. Still useful to do this even if doing step 3?
-    3. Hidden by other facets (does this make 2 unecessary?)
+    3. Hidden by other facets

 4. Draw Apollo service module, TIE fight winger
 5. Lightsources